-A hobby farm can be defined as an agricultural endeavor that are not traditionally run as an agribusiness.
-These farms are self-sustaining and usually not profit generating.
-They are not the large commercial farms we see covering thousands of acres.
-Instead, these farms are usually small sized covering just a few acres.
-Many in fact do not cover even an acre.
-Those of us with an interest in growing some of our own foods whether it is meat or vegetable or a combination of both are the ones often referred to as Hobby Farmers.
+A hobby farm can be defined as an agricultural that are not traditionally run as an agribusiness.
+These farms are self-sustaining and profit-generating.
+They are not the commercial farms we see covering thousands of acres.
+Instead, these farms are usually small sized covering 40 and 100 acres.

 Do not focus on profit

 A hobby farm, from the definition itself, should not be for making money.
 Any farming activity that earns you something beyond the food you eat as a family and more profit, you are not a hobby farmer.

 There are many books out there which you can read to get more in-depth knowledge on hobby farming.

 This allows you to save money on several farming operations.
 Ensure you implement energy conservation practices.
 This not only increases your farm’s efficiency, it also reduces negative effects on the environment.